-Trustgate CA also authenticates the Applicant's authority to represent the organisation wishing to be named as the Subject in the Certificate using reliable means of communication, verified by Trustgate CA as a reliable way of communicating with the Applicant in accordance with the EV Guidelines.
+Trustgate CA also authenticates the Applicant's authority to represent the organisation wishing to be named as the Subject in the Certificate using reliable means of communication in accordance with the EV Guidelines.

 Further information may be requested from the Applicant or the Applicant's organisation.
 Other information and/or methods may be utilised in order to demonstrate an equivalent level of confidence.